github-pfeifer-syscon-de/calcpp/README.md

 A simple calendar view is included.

+A simple option to convert units is included.
+Sorry i'am still not too deep into non SI units, please check your results, suggestions are welcome.
+In "../share/calcpp/unit.js" can be found if you want to add other units.

 Issues:
 * The parsing doesn't support grouping separators
   (and they are missing in output as well).